Newsletters

 • members' reports on meetings and visits

-• individual building studies by the Group
+• reports on individual building studied by the Group

 • brief digest of buildings visited by the Group